epfl-ada/ada-2024-project-x0x0/README.md

 We define a region as a state and its neighbouring states.
 Within these regions, do the individual states like each other’s beer?
 To test this, we are comparing the distribution of the ratings of beers coming from each state to each other, and using Cohen’s D to test effect size.
 We are only comparing ratings when beers and users come from the region.
 We would hope to see that most regions have  low Cohen’s D so we can reject the notion that their distributions are significantly different.
 In this part we also aim to define regions of the US which are states that tend to rate beers more similarly.

 *Question 2:*

-Looking specifically at the custom ‘regions’ discovered in question 1, do we see differences between beer ratings?
+Looking specifically at the custom ‘regions’ obtained in question 1, do we see differences between beer ratings?
 Do regions have higher average ratings for their beer compared to outside reviewers?
 Do regions rate beers coming from outside countries lower than local beers?
-To test this we use our previously constructed regions, and compare them with each other (Cohen’s D) to see if there are differences in the way they rate their own region’s beers, or coming from an outside region.
+To test this we use our previously constructed regions, and compare them with each other to see if there are differences in the way they rate their own region’s beers, or coming from an outside region.
 We would like to see that regions prefer their own beer while disliking other regions' beer.

+Results:

 *Question 3:*